 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 RMWD is responsible for providing high-quality drinking water but cannot control the variety of materials used in privately owned plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
+Water quality testing on customer systems is done by a private lab.

 As part of the USEPA Lead & Copper Rule, every three (3) years RMWD is required to collect samples based on population and service connections within the distribution system.
 If you are concerned about lead in your water, you may wish to have your water tested.
 Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hotline at (800) 225-5693 or at: www.epa.gov/safewater/lead.
 California Assembly Bill 746 requires community water systems to test lead levels by July 1, 2019 in drinking water at all California public, K-12 school sites that were constructed before January 1, 2010.